rachejazz/hear-my-voice/README.md

 # Hear My Voice
 > a test site deployed by my voice assistant

-- Say "build" to deploy new changes from release to main branch
+- Say "start" to deploy new changes from release to main branch
+- Say "delete" to delete release branch
-- Say "release" to delete old merged branch and create a new one
+- Say "create" to create a new branch.
 - Say "help" if you feel helpless.